Philippine Peso (PHP)

 Although there are no statutory provisions for paid sick leave, it is common practice for companies to introduce internal sick leave policies.
 Depending on the industry, collective agreements may provide for sick leave.

 Labour law in the Philippines provides for a 13th salary which should be paid by the 24th of December of every year – at the very latest.
 However, it is also possible to pay the bonus in two instalments, one in June and one in December.

-Employees and employers in the Philippines are subject to the following tax and social security contribution rates (as of 2021):
+Employees and employers in the Philippines are subject to the following tax and social security contribution rates (last review February 2023):

 12% VAT (standard rate)